Available 24/7 | Call Now

 If you have been charged with possession of a controlled substance prohibited by Florida law, it is critical that you seek an attorney immediately to represent your defense.
 Florida classifies illicit drugs into 5 different schedules, and the penalties and sentencing you expect to face will depend on the amount and type of drug you’ve been found to possess.
 An experienced attorney can help you fight your charge and argue for mitigated or dismissed charges, based on the circumstances of your alleged possession.

-Contact The Wiseman Law Firm to speak with an attorney about your drug-related case today!
+Contact The Wiseman Law Firm to speak with a drug crime defense attorney about your case today!

 Related Posts